hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 speaking ill of me behind my back in their presence.
 This thought then came into my mind : " If one acts in opposition to us even at this stage, there is no knowing what he might do when the club becomes invested with special importance.
 It will not therefore be advantageous to continue further such a culb as this.
-What shall we do next ? " We then called a meeting of the members of the club and addressed them as follows:— "All of you are aware that this man, Bhide, had maliciously spoken ill of us in your presence for no fault of ours.
+What shall we do next ? "

+We then called a meeting of the members of the club and addressed them as follows:— "All of you are aware that this man, Bhide, had maliciously spoken ill of us in your presence for no fault of ours.
 We have, however, come to this conclusion from this occurrence, that we are not fitted to do any good to our country and have, therefore given up everything from to-day.
 Any other person who may "desire to take up this business is welcome to do so.
-We do not wish to have any of these things, 977So saying we severed our connection with the club.
+We do not wish to have any of these things."

+So saying we severed our connection with the club.
 After this, many of the boys came to my house and implored me with tears in their eyes not to break up the club.
 Bhide wept most of all.
 That deceitful individual shed a profusion of tears, and having protested that he had not spoken, (ill of me) implored me not to dissolve our club.
 We, however, refused to listen to him and left for Bombay.

 After some days I learnt that most of the things (belonging to the club) were taken away by a boy named Devdhar.
 He also took away the arms, but when he came to know that the Police having received information about the matter were about to search his house, he threw them into my house